Apply & Audition

 - All major scales and a full-range chromatic scale from memory, tongued and slurred (prepare all; committee will ask for specific scales)

-ALL Majors, be prepared to sing:
+ALL Majors, be prepared to perform:

 - Two classical art songs and/or arias (selections should be of contrasting style and most representative of your ability and training).
 Memorization is required.